Chart Color Schemes

 Infrastructure

-Leederville has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Leederville has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Litis Stadium Development and Britannia Reserve Upgrades, Scarborough Beach Road Activity Corridor Plan (Mount Hawthorn section), Scarborough Beach Road Streetscape Upgrade, and Leederville Car Park Redevelopment.
-The following list details those most likely to be relevant.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+These include Litis Stadium Development and Britannia Reserve Upgrades, Scarborough Beach Road Activity Corridor Plan (Mount Hawthorn section), Scarborough Beach Road Streetscape Upgrade, and Leederville Car Park Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.